elunna/hackem/hackem_changelog.md

   - Eating a zombie corpse will make the player ill and cause them to start turning into a zombie (tins of zombie meat 'cure' the meat and make it safe to eat).
   - Attacking zombies at range and wearing a piece of armor that protects your head are highly recommended.
   - Zombies can make other monsters terminally ill as well - the same methods used by the player to cure themselves of a terminal illness can be used/applied on monsters or pets also.

 - [x] Dragons:
     - Significantly enhanced
     - spawn with much more hit points (especially in the end game),
     - can engulf creatures smaller than it and digest them
     - can now bellow a frightful roar that causes Afraid status.
+    - To balance out engulf and roaring mechanics - only half of dragons are capable of roaring, and I removed the engulf attack from about half of the dragons.
+    - Also, in order to offset their powerful abilities, dragons periodically slumber.
+Running from a dragon and hoping it decides to rest is a valid strategy.
+(From Splice)
+    - A couple of things will now protect you from dragon roars:
+        - Being a knight
+        - Wearing Dragonbane or Pridwen
+        - Being confused

 - [x] Elementals:
     - All elemental monsters can engulf creatures smaller than it
     - can be zapped and transformed